bpaquet/node-logstash/Readme.markdown

 * ``only_field_equal_toto=aaa``: execute the filter / output plugin only on lines with a field ``toto``, with value ``aaa``.
 You can specify it multiple times, all fields have to exist and have the specified value.
 * ``only_field_match_toto=aaa$``: execute the filter / output plugin only on lines with a field ``toto``, with value match the regular expression ``aaa$``.
 You can specify it multiple times, all fields have to exist and match the regular expression.

-Access to line log properties
+Compute values : access to line log properties, or use current date
 ===

 Some params are string, which can reference line log properties: